 Learn how to draw this dome shaped igloo with easy step by step instructions.
 Curved lines do the trick.

 As drawing projects go, students will find themselves using several of the ELEMENTS OF ART to make their igloo look as realistic as possible.
-They will start with a basic half circle SHAPE, then add curved LINES to indicate the snow bricks, and then a light VALUE of blue for some simple shadows.
+They start with a basic half circle SHAPE, then add curved LINES to indicate the snow bricks, and then a light VALUE of blue for some simple shadows.
 Oh, and if a small eskimo is added to the background, he or she give the drawing some extra SPACE.
 Not bad for one drawing!

 If your students need a review of what the ELEMENTS OF ART are, I have a worksheet posted HERE.
 It will help them think and talk with more detail about their work, which is always a helpful thing.